Skip to main content

 Gord Arbeau

 Gord Arbeau is a seasoned and respected leader with more than 25 years’ experience leading advancement, communications and marketing teams in the public and private sectors.
 For the past 16 years, Arbeau has held senior roles in public universities in Canada, leading the communications and marketing efforts and supporting their advocacy efforts and the raising of private and public funds.
-Currently, he leads the advancement and external relations activities for Brock University, a public comprehensive institution with over 19,000 students and 1,000 faculty and staff.
-His team is responsible for Development, Stewardship, Alumni Engagement, Marketing/Communications and Advancement Services.
+He lead the advancement and external relations activities for Brock University, a public comprehensive institution with over 19,000 students and 1,000 faculty and staff.
+His team was responsible for Development, Stewardship, Alumni Engagement, Marketing/Communications and Advancement Services.
 His teams have received multiple CASE Circle of Excellence awards and CASE District citations.
 He is a past member of the CASE Board of Trustees, the past chair of the CASE Commission on Communications and Marketing and the current Vice-Chair of the CASE U.S.-Canada Council.

 Amy Bronson